 Cold Weather Tips

-Car Engines: In cold weather, cats allowed outdoors may crawl beneath cars and climb up inside the engines seeking warmth and shelter.
-This can lead to injuries or death when the engines are started.
-To prevent such an occurrence, keep your cat indoors at all times.
-To protect stray cats, knock on your car’s hood or sound your horn before starting the car in cold weather.
+- In cold weather, cats that are allowed outside may climb up inside the hood of a car or in a wheel well seeking warmth and shelter.
+This can lead to injuries or death when the engine is started.
+To prevent these incidents, keep your cat indoors at all times.
+To protect other cats, knock on your car’s hood or beep your horn before starting your car in cold weather.